hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on company tasks♥♥ #80
+2. Corgi working on company tasks♥♥ #81
+    - Corgi working on slides for axion♥♥♥♥
-    - Corgi working on car insurance forms for axion #5♥♥♥♥
+    - Corgi completed working on car insurance forms for axion♥♥♥♥
     - Corgi completed working on property insurance forms for axion♥♥♥♥

 3. Corgi working on practicing for TOEFL♥♥ #30